SwetamberD/swetamberd.github.io/team.markdown

         <p><strong>Swetamber Das</strong> is an Assistant Professor at <a
         href="https://www.srmist.edu.in/srm-university-ap" target="_blank">SRM University - AP</a>
         since July 2024.
-His research focuses on the interface of dynamical systems and non-equilibrium physics, with an interest in classical speed limits.</p>

-        <p>He completed his PhD under Prof. Neelima M. Gupte at
-        the Indian Institute of Technology Madras in March 2018.
+His research focuses on the interface of dynamical systems and non-equilibrium physics, with an interest in classical speed limits.
+He completed his PhD under Prof. Neelima M. Gupte at the Indian Institute of Technology Madras in March 2018.
 He was a Visiting Scientist at the Max Planck Institute for the Physics of Complex Systems Dresden (Germany) from Oct.
 2017 to Jan.
 2020, followed by a Research Assistant Professor position at the University of Massachusetts Boston (USA) from Sep.
 2020 - May 2024 before